Vibe Coding

 I’ve been doing a lot of work around grief lately.

 Both of my parents died in 2023.
 Two other friends also died in 2023 - both former coworkers.
 One was in his mid-thirties and had a rare brain tumor; the other died from COVID.
-My dad’s death last June came after several months in the ICU.
-He endured repeated rounds of dialysis, which he hated, and ventilator-associated pneumonia, which I hadn’t heard of before.

 How aikido helps me at work